richardalligier/prc/README.md

 # Technical Aspects
 In this Section you will find technical aspects and motivations for the code in this repository.
 ## Filtering and Smoothing Trajectories
 Informations on the weight hides inside the kinematic of the aircraft.
-Thus, we want to have a good fine grain vision of its kinematic, leading us to filter and smooth the trajectory.
+Thus, we want to have a good fine grain vision of its kinematic, leading us to filter and smooth the trajectories.
 ### Filtering Trajectory (`filter_trajs.py`)
+We first try to remove measurements that are repeated from one time step to the next.
+Unfortunately, we do not know which measurement is repeated on the next time step but we can compute a proxy criteria by knowing which variables are said to be updated together in [ADS-B](https://mode-s.org/decode/content/quickstart.html).
+Then, to remove erroneous measurements, we coded our own version of the `FilterDerivative` found in the [Traffic](https://github.com/xoolive/traffic) library.
+We took care of not interpolating data at all.
+In fact we even discarded "isolated" points, points which are spaced more than 20 seconds from any other point.

+Our "repeated measurements" filter might remove legit measurements, especially in phase where measurements are expected to be constant like the cruise phase for instance.
+However, this should not be hurtful as this phase last long and is not that "dense" information-wise.
+Conversely, this filter will work well on evolutive phase like the climbing phase which will be more "dense" information-wise for our problem.
 ### Smoothing Trajectory (`interpolate.py`)
-The smoothing is done using smoothing splines, and we are careful about not interpolating in area where there are not points.
+The smoothing is done using cubic smoothing splines of the [csaps](https://csaps.readthedocs.io/en/latest/) library.
+We are careful about not interpolating in area where there are not points.
 More specifically, we will not interpolated between two points spaced by more than 20 seconds.
 ## Building Features
 ### Correcting dateTimes (`correct_dates.py`)
 When looking at trajectories, the `arrival_time` variable is not always correct, it is the same for the departure.